We Are Here To Help

 This program is subject to change without notice.
 Financial awards are limited to the funding that is available.

-Individuals or companies wishing to make a tax deductible donation to the fund may do so through the secure website by clicking on the Donate Button or by mailing a check to the American Jail Association, c/o Corrections Officer Relief Fund, 1135 Professional Ct., Hagerstown, MD 21740.
+Individuals or companies wishing to make a tax deductible donation to the fund may do so through the secure website by clicking on the Donate Button or by mailing a check to the American Jail Association, c/o Corrections Staff Relief Fund, 1135 Professional Ct., Hagerstown, MD 21740.